 Art and Activism in Latin America – year I (2016)

-ART AND ACTIVISM IN LATIN AMERICA is a Despina project, with the support of the Dutch organization Prince Claus Fund.
+ART AND ACTIVISM IN LATIN AMERICA is a project conceived by Despina, with the support from the Dutch organization Prince Claus Fund.
 The project extends for three years (2016, 2017 and 2018).
-Each year, a theme will guide a series of actions, including occupations, workshops, talks, film screenings, exhibitions, public talks with important names of contemporary artistic + activist thought and a residency programme.
-For this first edition, the project brings the PUBLIC SPACE as its main theme and it runs from September to October.
-For more information, videos and pictures gallery, click here.
+Each year, a theme guided a series of actions and events, including occupations, workshops, talks, film screenings, exhibitions, public talks with important names from the contemporary artistic + activist thought and a residency programme.
+For this first edition, the theme is Public Space.
+For more information, click here.